History Of Photography Timeline

-1521: The first publication on the camera obscura is that of Cesare Cesariano, a pupil of Leonardo during the Renaissance.
+History of photography timeline Phase 1: (1521-1777)1521: The first publication on the camera obscura is Cesare Cesariano, a pupil of Leonardo during the Renaissance.

 1550: Girolamo Cardamo adds a “crystal disc” to the camera obscured

 1600: The chamber that until then was a room as such transformed into a portable wooden instrument.
 Johann Zahn turned that box into a tool similar to that used in the principles of photography.